top of page

 DISPLAY ADS

-Google Display Advertising is banner advertising on the internet with images and texts, conveying sales messages or other communications.
-The banner can be static as an image with text or include moving graphics or be a video banner, although the latter is not on all media.
-See also RESPONSIVE
+Google Display Advertising refers to banner ads on the internet with images and texts, used to convey sales messages or other communications.
+Banners can be static with text or animated graphics/video banners (the latter not supported on all platforms).
+See also Responsive Display Ads.

 DISPLAY ADS DISTRIBUTION